-Welcome back to this series of articles about Monitor your BizTalk environment using PowerShell that already have several previous editions:
+Welcome back to this series of articles about monitoring your BizTalk environment using PowerShell that already has several previous editions:

-One of the principal needs for BizTalk Server Administrators is the ability to monitor the health of BizTalk environments and react promptly to possible problems, you can accomplish this by using certain tools such as BizTalk Administration Console; BizTalk360; SCOM, and much more… However, unfortunately, many times some of these tools are not available for us but we still need to accomplish this task.
+One of the main responsibilities of BizTalk Server administrators is to monitor the health of BizTalk environments and respond quickly to potential issues.
+Administrators typically achieve this by using tools such as the BizTalk Administration Console, BizTalk360, SCOM, and others.
+However, in many scenarios, these tools are not available, yet administrators still need to perform effective monitoring.

 So how can PowerShell help us?

-With this script, you can be able to monitor your BizTalk environment for a suspended service instance, and automatically resume then according to certain conditions, using PowerShell.
+With this script, you can monitor your BizTalk environment for a suspended service instance and automatically resume it according to certain conditions, using PowerShell.

 This script allows you to set: